Please Log in or Register

 “I’ve separated a girl’s shoulder before, and tore a girl’s hamstring,” Yingling said.
 “I’m not an aggressive player, but I guess I hit harder then I think I do.
 I have a lot of hits where girls go down and just don’t get back up.”
 By Melanie Sweet

-See the 37 posts that The Upstart has written.
+See the 77 posts that upstart has written.

 No Responses to “Lansing Derby Vixens discuss injuries at press conference” »